Thrushes

 This is a small genus of one or two species, depending on authority.
 Here, I follow Handbook of the Birds of the World (Lynx Edicions), which proposes two species.

-The generic name is from the Greek psóphos (‘loud noise’) and kikhle (‘thrush’), referring to the loud, clicking call of these birds.
+The generic name is derived from Ancient Greek psóphos (‘loud noise’) and kikhle (‘thrush’), referring to the loud, clicking call of these birds.

 Psophocichla litsitsirupa Groundscraper thrush